 Now, the reason I took the time to explain all of this is because (1) at the end of this process, as Hunnes explains, honey is primarily just sugar, like glucose and fructose, with some traces elements; and (2) any minor differences between honeys boils down to the plant that the bees drank the honey from — which includes how healthy that individual crop was, where it was grown, whether it was a species within a species and so on.
 “It all originates from the plant itself, and their various nectars decide how nutrient-rich the final product will be,” Hunnes confirms.

 In simpler terms, unless it contains a bunch of added ingredients, nutritionally speaking, most honey is just sugar, for all intents and purposes, but you might also get a random batch that has some extra trace nutrients or whatever.
-And when you consider that there are more than 300 different kinds of honey in the U.S. alone, all of that makes this a tough ranking.
+And when you consider that there are more than 300 different kinds of honey in the U.S. alone, makes ranking the healthiest honey a tough ordeal.

 We can still make some small distinctions, though.
 “Their differences are slight at most, and primarily a taste thing, but for very few, there might be a more pronounced difference,” Hunnes says.
 “The one that comes to mind is manuka honey, since the manuka plant, when turned into honey, has antibacterial properties.
 Though, other honeys may as well.”
 (More on manuka honey in just a moment.)
 Moreover, Hunnes notes, “The darker the honey, the more micronutrients and healthy chemical compounds it might have.”